The divide between art and sports can be vast, but sometimes art and sports have been friends

 Hey guys!
 You know those movies from the '80s, where the jock picks on the skinny kid with glasses — or the other way around, where the cool art kids treat the guy on the hockey team like a goon?

 The divide between art and sports has been vast.
-So today, let's talk about a few examples where art and sports have been friends.
+So today on Art 101, let's talk about a few examples where art and sports have been friends.

 Matthew Barney is an American artist who's made epic, feature-length films with massive props.
 A lot of people might call his work dance, but here's a good way of breaking it down.
 Barney used to be a jock — a football player, to be exact.
 And he made much of his early work, called Drawing Restraint, about the strong connection between the physical exertion needed for athleticism and the creative drive necessary to make an actual mark, whether it's on a canvas or a bedroom wall.